Search

 Code

 You are paid to solve problems.
 Code is one tool for doing that.
-A sophisticated, powerful tool — but a tool nonetheless.
+A sophisticated and powerful tool, but a tool nonetheless.

 The invisible work that actually matters